-- SECURITIES AND EXCHANGE COMMISSION security", meaning a security that is "primarily serviced by the cash flows of a discrete pool of receivables or other financial assets, either fixed or revolving, that by their terms convert into cash within a finite time period plus any rights or other assets designed to assure the servicing or timely distribution of proceeds to the security holders".
-In 2005, as a part of Regulation AB, the SEC expanded the scope of the pre-2005 ABS definition to include certain transactions backed by leases for purposes of the rules and forms for the registration, disclosure, and reporting requirements for asset-backed securities under the Securities Act and the Exchange Act (the "Regulation AB definition").3 Regulation AB and the predecessor rules for reporting, registration and disclosure are not the only context in which the SEC has considered the meaning of an asset-backed security.
-The SEC also defines "eligible assets"4 within the meaning of Rule 3a-7 of the Investment Company Act of 1940, as amended (the "'40 Act definition"), a definition which is generally considered functionally equivalent to the pre-2005 ABS definition.5
+In 1992, as a part of amendments to Form S-3, the SEC originally adopted the pre-2005 ABS definition of "asset-backed security", meaning a security that is "primarily serviced by the cash flows of a discrete pool of receivables or other financial assets, either fixed or revolving, that by their terms convert into cash within a finite time period plus any rights or other assets designed to assure the servicing or timely distribution of proceeds to the security holders".
+In 2005, as a part of Regulation AB, the SEC expanded the scope of the pre-2005 ABS definition to include certain transactions backed by leases for purposes of the rules and forms for the registration, disclosure, and reporting requirements for asset-backed securities under the Securities Act and the Exchange Act (the "Regulation AB definition").
+Regulation AB and the predecessor rules for reporting, registration and disclosure are not the only context in which the SEC has considered the meaning of an asset-backed security.
+The SEC also defines "eligible assets" within the meaning of Rule 3a-7 of the Investment Company Act of 1940, as amended